Pumas UNAM: Rejuvenating the Club: 2010s

 In 2011, Pumas became champions of Clausura 2011 tournament, winning their seventh championship against Monarcas Morelia.

 After hard times at the club after the sacking of Guillermo Vasquez as head coach in 2012, he was re-hired as head coach in 2014.
 In Apertura 2015, Pumas made it to the tournament final against Tigres U.A.N.L.
 Tigres won the first leg of the Final with a home win of 3–0.
 Then in the second leg of the final Pumas managed to tie the game on the global scoreboard at home 4–1.
 A penalty-shootout had to be done and Tigres won the championship 4–2 at a penalty-shootout.
 Thus, making Pumas unable to gain its 8th title.
 After the club's inability to make it to the play-offs in Clausura 2016 and failing to reach the semifinal for Copa Libertadores 2016 Guillermo Vasquez was once again sacked as head coach in May 2016.

 At the end of May 2016, Pumas hired Francisco Palencia as head coach making Palencia debut as his first team to manage.
 Once again, in Apertura 2016 Pumas made it to the play-offs against Tigres for quarter finals.
 In the first leg with Pumas hosting the home game both teams tied 2-2.
 In the second leg Tigres hosting the home game, Tigres won 5–0.
 Thus, in the global scoreboard Pumas lost 7–2, and was not able to go further throughout the play-off stage.

-In the Clausura 2017, Pumas had signed the Chilean forward Nicolas Castillo in order to give more ability in the offensive part of the team.
-He conceived 8 goals the first 2 months of the season before he was injured and was out for the rest of the season.
-Pumas was having a great streak of games the first half of the season.
+In the Clausura 2017, Pumas had signed the Chilean forward Nicolas Castillo to give more firepower to the team's attack.
+He scored 8 goals the first 2 months of the season before he was injured and was out for the rest of the season.
+Pumas then had a great streak of games the first half of the season.
 Starting gaming Game 14 they lost 4 straight games and were not able to score a goal.
-With these results they finished in 17th place and were the worst defensive team having 30 goals against and Nicolas Castillo missing his top scorer championship by 1 goal by Raul Ruidiaz, player of Monarcas Morelia who made 9 goals.
+With these results they finished in 17th place and were the worst defensive team having 30 goals against and Nicolas Castillo missing out on the top scorer award by 1 goal to Raul Ruidiaz, of Monarcas Morelia who scored 9 goals.

 In the Apertura 2017, many key players were sold or loaned out the loan, such as Alejandro Palacios, and long time captain Dario Veron, all with the purpose to make room for new, young players.